 We’re looking forward to presenting you with a great race, offering lucrative awards, and delivering some very nice premiums along with a fun and festive post-race party.
 Of course none of this would be possible without the generous support of our sponsors which can all be viewed on our home page at https://parkshalfmarathon.com/.
 Please take a moment to view this page and give them your business when and where the opportunity arises.

-Please note that MCRRC donates proceeds from this race to several local charities as part of our contribution and mission to social values and responsibilities.
+Please note that MCRRC donates proceeds from this race to several local charities as part of our contribution and our mission to social values and social responsibilities.

 Have a great race!